vitapluvia/pwnup/README.md

 ### Usage:

-- Simply run `pwnup` optionally pass host & port if working with remote server.
+- Simply run `pwnup` optionally pass host & port if working with a remote server.
 - Press `ctrl-d` or `ctrl-c` after recording interactive session.
 - Once finished, it will drop a `client.py` file in the current directory.